 This depot served the Southern Pacific railroad for many years.
 Here is a historical photo of the north side - away from the tracks.

 With SP out of the passenger business, it didn't need a depot.
-It was abandoned and sold and moved.
+It was abandoned and sold.
 It was moved to a farmer's field a few miles west of its original location and used as a stable and warehouse!

 Here is how Litchfield Depot looked in 2001.